 This phase is characterized by intimacy, connection, improved communication - and less danger, mystery and excitement.

-This is the lowest point in a sexual and romantic relationship, so be aware.
+This is the lowest point in a sexual and romantic relationship, so be aware and don't be so hard on yourselves.
 When you first have a baby (or babies) you are on a high from the new lives you've created, you feel close and connected.
-However, over time the exhaustion and competing demands of work and family overwhelm even the strongest couple.
+Over time, however, the exhaustion and competing demands of work and family overwhelm even the strongest couple.

 Take opportunities when they come!
+Let the chores wait, prioritize the rare opportunities to connect.
 You don't know when the next one will arise.
-Open communication at this stage is key - you must communicate to your partner that you still value them, are attracted to them, desire them, even if you don't seem to have the time or energy to connect sexually.
+Open communication at this stage is key — you must communicate to your partner that you still value them, are attracted to them, desire them, even if you don't seem to have the time or energy to connect sexually.

 All of a sudden your kids know what sex is, and what you might be doing behind closed doors!
 This leads to a new shyness and embarrassment in couples.
 As well, parenting adolescents is stressful — a time often characterized by conflict between couples.